skipper17/sddm/Rebuttal.md

 We propose a general framwork.

-<1> Compared with
-Diffusion Visual Counterfactual Explanations 平衡多个guidance 跟EGSDE没有本质区别, Normalization 没有从moo的视角来看问题, We go further to avoid the guidance negatively affect score.
+<1> Compared with Diffusion Visual Counterfactual Explanations (DVCE)
+- Previous methods, such as EGSDE, use fixed coefficients for the gradients of guidance functions and score during the entire diffusion process.
+- DVCE move further by normalizing the gradients of guidance functions first, but still use fixed coefficients after normalization during the entire diffusion process.
+- While previous methods, such as EGSDE and DVCE, have focused on balancing the guidance functions, they have neglected to consider the balance between the guidance functions and the score.
+They both can not avoid the case that the guided score may have negative direction with original score, which indicades the guidance functions have overly negative impact on score.
+- In contrast, our approach utilizes multi-objective optimization to address this issue.
+By dynamically changing the coefficients of the gradients of guidance functions and score at different diffusion steps, we can ensure that negative impacts are avoided.
+You can refer the Table 4. for details.
-I don't find this paper, I will cite this paper in the final version.
+I missed this paper before, I will cite this paper in the final version.
+Thank you very much!

-<2> Compared with
+<2> Compared with Improving Diffusion Models for Inverse Problems using Manifold Constraints
-Improving Diffusion Models for Inverse Problems using Manifold Constraints This method has strict linear form about the condition (Which is hard for many conditional generation tasks) and use the strong manifold assumption to ensure they has a closed-form to get a 余项到流形上.  while our method follows manifold optimization, use the Restriction function as the bridge for optimization on the manifolds, which can be applied well for more conditional generation tasks.
+This method has strict linear form about the condition (Which is hard for many conditional generation tasks) and use the strong manifold assumption to ensure they has a closed-form to get a 余项到流形上.  while our method follows manifold optimization, use the Restriction function as the bridge for optimization on the manifolds, which can be applied well for more conditional generation tasks.

 <3> Compared with Score-SDE
 The predictor-corrector method is amazing, but we are totally different. from t to t-1, predictor and corrector are both to keep the distribution of t-1
 But in our method we try to reach the local balance point of score, energy guidances.